DJSaunders1997/GPTeasers/backend/README.md

 ## Environment Variables

 Certain functions may require environment variables (e.g., `OPENAI_API_KEY`).
 These can be set in the Azure Portal under the Application Settings for the Function App.
+## TODO:
+- Update these docs to mention fastapi, docker, and ACI.
+- Create a github actions pipeline that will build the image
+- Document how the App picks up the deployment (With nice diagram)
+- Create a solution where I can deploy other tags like staging/dev

 ## Debug
 To debug locally first install [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-python).